Paul Smith is an innovative and creative performer, conductor, composer, an inspirational educator and an empowering public speaker.

 Paul is co-founder of international award winning, chart topping vocal group, VOCES8.
 Many of his projects build towards a final performance featuring the group.
 Paul performed with the group from 2005 until 2016.
 Click on the photo to find out more about the ensemble.

-Paul works on a number of projects with rising a cappella stars Apollo5.
+Paul works on a number of projects with Apollo5, the sister group of VOCES8.
 The group is also part of the VCM Foundation.
 Click the picture to visit the website for the ensemble.

 The Gresham Centre: St Anne and St Agnes Church, a beautiful Wren building in the heart of the City of London.
 The VCM Foundation set up the Gresham Centre in partnership with the Diocese of London in 2013 under Paul's guidance, and the space is now used to inspire and educate many thousands of students and audiences with choral music each year.
 Click on the picture to visit the website and find out more.